 As a last possibility, your nieces and nephews will receive your estate.
 This will again be divided between each side, half and half, with the entire estate going to one side if there are no surviving nieces and nephews on the other.

 |– If parents, but no spouse or children

 |– If no siblings

 |– Estate split evenly between paternal/maternal aunts and uncles

 |– Estate split evenly between nieces and nephews

 If New York courts review every possible heir option and there is no one alive or available to receive your property, the state will obtain ownership rights to your estate.
 This is due to New York’s abandoned property law.

 Non-Probate New York Inheritances

-A non-probate asset in New York is property that has its ownership transferred not via intestate succession laws or even a valid will, but instead through beneficiary designation.
+A non-probate asset in New York is a property that has its ownership transferred not via intestate succession laws or even a valid will, but instead through a beneficiary designation.
 The state includes in this group joint bank accounts, life insurance policies, retirement accounts and benefits, “in trust for” bank accounts, real property held by joint tenants and property held in a trust.